pandukamuditha/wallet/web/readme.md

-React application for the simple blog
+React application for the digital wallet